Posted on 7 December 2025

 - Gross Receipts/Sales (SME): The total business revenue before any expenses or deductions.

 - Cost of Goods Sold (COGS): Direct costs associated with producing goods or delivering services.
+For businesses with complex product lines, a dedicated cost of goods sold template can help you calculate this figure accurately before entering it here."

 - Total Business Expenses: General operating expenses not included in COGS.